TheWhiteLionGod/Animal-Catch/README.md

 https://en.wikipedia.org/api/rest_v1/page/summary/{AnimalName}
 ```

-The `thumbnail.source` field of the response is used directly as the image URL.
+The `thumbnail.source` field is used as the image URL.
 Wikipedia content is freely licensed under Creative Commons.
 No images are stored server-side or in the app's local database — they are fetched fresh each battle.

 ### Player Animal Photos — Device Camera (User-Generated)

-Photos taken by the player are stored locally on the device via the Android file system.
+Photos taken by the player are stored locally on the device.
 The file path is persisted in Room (SQLite).
-No photos are uploaded to any server.
-All player data stays on-device.
+No photos are uploaded to any server — all player data stays on-device.

 ### Wild Animal Pool — Hardcoded

-The 12 wild species available as opponents are hardcoded in `BattleActivity.java`:
+The 12 wild species available as battle opponents are hardcoded in `BattleActivity.java`:

 ```
 wolf, bear, eagle, shark, lion, tiger, crocodile, gorilla, cheetah, panther, rhino, hyena
 ```

 These were chosen for recognizability and variety of combat archetypes.
+Because stats are LLM-generated rather than hardcoded, any animal name could in principle be added to this pool without any backend changes.

 ---